Covid-19 Is Not Only Killing Humans, It’s Also Killing Fast Fashion - Emagazine.com

 Every single effort helps and this is what you can do:

-a) Tell Your Favorite Retailer Not To Cancel Orders
+Tell Your Favorite Retailer Not To Cancel Orders

 You and your family members, friends and colleagues can write to your favorite retailer with a strongly worded message to discourage them from cancelling orders, saying that this will raise their corporate social standing.
 In addition, suggest to retailers that they could also pay for their orders by installments, thus, they can still have some cash in hand.

-b) Contact the Council of Fashion Designers of America (CFDA) and the British Fashion Council (BFC)
+Contact the Council of Fashion Designers of America (CFDA) and the British Fashion Council (BFC)

 The CFDA and BFC hold a lot of power and set the guidelines of practice for the fashion industry.
 As a consumer, you have the right to contact them to voice your concern about workers in the fashion industry losing their jobs.
 Appeal to their role as stewards in setting a professional standard on how the fashion industry should function, especially during the Covid-19 pandemic.

-c) Donate to Garment Workers and Manufacturers’ Unions/Associations
+Donate to Garment Workers and Manufacturers’ Unions/Associations

 Earlier, I mentioned the Bangladesh Garment Manufacturers and Exporters Association which is just one of the associations or unions out there trying to help workers in the fashion industry.